dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_miplib.rst

 Results
 -------

+As is the case for all three problems in this study, performance is only reported on a single instance.
+This is due to lack of availability of other problems in the same class in MIPLIB and the fact that the data was extracted manually from each .mps file.
-The problem was run five times for each solver and each time limit shown in the figures. :numref:`Figure %s <vignetteMIPLIBQAP>` shows the minimum energy out of the five runs for each time limit.
+The problem was run five times for each solver and each time limit shown in the figures. :numref:`Figure %s <vignetteMIPLIBQAP>` shows the median gap out of the five runs for each time limit.
 D-Wave's Stride solver (version 1.33.0) benchmarks were run on D-Wave's |cloud_tm|_ quantum cloud service.
 The classical solvers were run on an AMD EPYC 9534 64-Core Processor @ 2.45 GHz with 128 GB of memory.
 Infeasible solutions